 Make plans to take care of yourself on Father’s Day, if that means a message, workout class, or sleeping late.
 Please do it!
 Self-care will benefit your mental health, body, and soul.

 If you had a good relationship with your Dad, and he passed away, and the loss of him is what triggers you.
 Try and find a way to memorialize him, change the idea of Father’s Day from a sad day to a happier one where you get to remember him and the good times you’ve shared.

 5. Surround Yourself with People that Love You:

 There is no rule on who you have to spend Father’s Day with.
 So spend the day with people you enjoy spending time with, that make you feel safe and love and care about you.

-Learning to recognize your triggers, attending meetings, calling your sponsor, speaking with your therapist, and building a support group are valuable resources for preventing a relapse.
+Learning to recognize your triggers, attend meetings, call your sponsor, speak with your therapist, and build a support group are valuable resources for preventing a relapse.
 Do anything you can to prevent a relapse, but it’s not the be-all-end-all if you do slip up.

 Remember, relapse is not a sign of failure.
 You can still recover.
 You’re on an unfamiliar path on the journey towards long-term recovery.
 So, with continued therapy and external support, you should build more robust defenses against frequent triggers.

 If you’ve followed the guide of practical methods to prevent Father’s Day triggers and made positive lifestyle changes and still find your desire to use substances getting worse, seek professional help.
 Needing additional help doesn’t mean you’re weak.
 Sometimes the negative thinking around the triggering event can make you feel like you’re a lost cause, but addiction can be treated, and you can feel better!